citrix/citrix-daas-rest-go/citrixorchestration/docs/BackupRestoreInformationResponseModel.md

 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetAverageBackupDurationInSeconds

-`func (o *BackupRestoreInformationResponseModel) GetAverageBackupDurationInSeconds() int32`

-GetAverageBackupDurationInSeconds returns the AverageBackupDurationInSeconds field if non-nil, zero value otherwise.

-### GetAverageBackupDurationInSecondsOk

-`func (o *BackupRestoreInformationResponseModel) GetAverageBackupDurationInSecondsOk() (*int32, bool)`

-GetAverageBackupDurationInSecondsOk returns a tuple with the AverageBackupDurationInSeconds field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetAverageBackupDurationInSeconds

-`func (o *BackupRestoreInformationResponseModel) SetAverageBackupDurationInSeconds(v int32)`

-SetAverageBackupDurationInSeconds sets AverageBackupDurationInSeconds field to given value.

-### GetTotalBackupDurationSamples
+### GetMaxAutoPinnedBackups

-`func (o *BackupRestoreInformationResponseModel) GetTotalBackupDurationSamples() int32`
+`func (o *BackupRestoreInformationResponseModel) GetMaxAutoPinnedBackups() int32`

-GetTotalBackupDurationSamples returns the TotalBackupDurationSamples field if non-nil, zero value otherwise.
+GetMaxAutoPinnedBackups returns the MaxAutoPinnedBackups field if non-nil, zero value otherwise.

-### GetTotalBackupDurationSamplesOk
+### GetMaxAutoPinnedBackupsOk

-`func (o *BackupRestoreInformationResponseModel) GetTotalBackupDurationSamplesOk() (*int32, bool)`
+`func (o *BackupRestoreInformationResponseModel) GetMaxAutoPinnedBackupsOk() (*int32, bool)`

-GetTotalBackupDurationSamplesOk returns a tuple with the TotalBackupDurationSamples field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetMaxAutoPinnedBackupsOk returns a tuple with the MaxAutoPinnedBackups field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetTotalBackupDurationSamples
+### SetMaxAutoPinnedBackups

-`func (o *BackupRestoreInformationResponseModel) SetTotalBackupDurationSamples(v int32)`
+`func (o *BackupRestoreInformationResponseModel) SetMaxAutoPinnedBackups(v int32)`

-SetTotalBackupDurationSamples sets TotalBackupDurationSamples field to given value.
+SetMaxAutoPinnedBackups sets MaxAutoPinnedBackups field to given value.

 ### GetMaxPinnedBackups